CBS-DRO/CBS-BA-Add-in/README.md

 # CBS VBA Business Analytics add-in
-## ERROR REPORT
-**Some errors were found while processing your latest push.
-Please fix them before proceeding as follows**
-  - Pull the latest commit (made by the VBA robot) from github
-  - Make your changes
-  - Push back to github

-The specific errors I found were as follows:
-  - The user manual PDF file does not seem to have been generated the current user manual LaTeX file.
-Please recompile the latest LaTeX file, so that it correctly reflects the PDF.
 ## Version: 0.0.31
 <!-- DO ***NOT*** EDIT ANYTHING ABOVE THIS LINE, INCLUDING THIS COMMENT -->